- 1. Healthy nutrition facts

 Why?
 Supposedly for “safety purposes” and extending shelf-life, since it kills the vegetable/fruit, and hence, stops its natural ripening process.

-Sure, irradiation destroys E. coli, but it can destroy vitamins A, the B-complex, C, E, and beta-carotene (2).
+Sure, irradiation destroys E. coli, but it can destroy vitamins such as A, the B-complex, C, E, and beta-carotene (2).

 Essential fatty acids can also be damaged – and those omega 3’s in chia seeds – are arguably their biggest benefit, which brings us to number 2…